 Figure 2.
 Figure showing the preliminary preferred alternative for the BEFP EA of a Flood Protection Landform.
-TO: Chair and Members of the Board of Directors Meeting #5/19, Friday, May 24, 2019 FROM: Michael Tolensky, Chief Financial and Operating Officer RE: FREEDOM OF INFORMATION REQUESTS - 2018 SUMMARY KEY ISSUE Provide a summary of requests received by TRCA in 2018 under the Municipal Freedom of Information and Protection of Privacy Act.
-RECOMMENDATION WHEREAS TRCA reports on Freedom of Information Act requests on an annual basis.
+RES.#A89/19 - FREEDOM OF INFORMATION REQUESTS - 2018 SUMMARY Provide a summary of requests received by TRCA in 2018 under the Municipal Freedom of Information and Protection of Privacy Act.
+Moved by: Gord Highet Seconded by: Joanne Dies WHEREAS TRCA reports on Freedom of Information Act requests on an annual basis.
 IT IS RECOMMENDED THAT the Freedom of Information Requests report be received.
-BACKGROUND Toronto and Region Conservation Authority (TRCA) is subject to the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA), hereinafter referred to as the Act.
+CARRIED BACKGROUND Toronto and Region Conservation Authority (TRCA) is subject to the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA), hereinafter referred to as the Act.
 TRCA is also subject to the provisions of the federal Personal information Protection and Electronic Documents Act (PIPEDA).
 Requests under the Act are processed by the Corporate Records Team and vetted by the Clerk and Manager, Policy, who is designated as TRCA's Information and Privacy Officer.
 Staff reports to the Information and Privacy Commission annually on the number and type of applications received each year.
 TRCA is legislated to respond to a written Freedom of Information (FOI) request within 30 calendar days.
 Failure to comply with MFIPPA can result in significant fines and reputational damage to TRCA.
 TRCA's Records Management and Freedom of Information and Privacy policies guide processing of the access requests under the Act, and are available on TRCA's website.
 Both policies will be reviewed by staff in 2019.
 Additional procedures and guidelines are available to staff to assist with records management and FOI requests.
-RATIONALE In 2018 TRCA received 39 new FOI requests under the Act, 32 requests were completed in 2018 and the remaining 7, received in late November - December, were completed in 2019.
+RATIONALE In 2018 TRCA received 39 new FOI requests under the Act; 32 requests were completed in 2018 and the remaining 7, received in late November - December, were completed in 2019.
 Two appeals from 2016 are still in the adjudication stage, and three appeals from 2017 are still open, as further detailed on the following page.
 All requests related to "general records" as opposed to "personal information".
 Of the 32 requests completed, 17 requests were received from individuals/public, 13 from businesses, one from government (all levels) and one from an educational institution.
 These are designations prescribed for under the Act.
 Of the 32 requests completed in 2018: